Algebraic models for equivariant rational homotopy theory for discrete groups: Introduction

 \begin{thmn}[\ref{cor-sciarappa-cdga}] Let $G$ be a discrete group.
 There is a Quillen adjunction

-It is a partial Quillen equivalence on the $\OG$-indexed presheaves of connected, nilpotent rational Kan complexes of finite type and the $G$-systems of cohomologically connected cofibrant cdgas of finite type.
-Here ``$\inj$" indicates an injective model structure and ``$\proj$'' indicates a projective model structure. \end{thmn}
+It is a partial Quillen equivalence on the $\OG$-indexed presheaves of connected, nilpotent rational simplicial sets of finite type and the $G$-systems of cohomologically connected cdgas weakly of finite type.
+Here $\inj$ indicates an injective model structure. \end{thmn}

 Note that due to the contravariance of Bousfield--Gugenheim's functors, on the cdga side the projective structure turns into the injective, and we do not get $\OG$-presheaves but rather \emph{covariant} functors from $\OG$, which we call \emph{$G$-systems of cdgas}.
-There are different model structures on $G$-systems of cdgas with a similar relation to $G$-equivariant rational homotopy theory in the literature \cite{Golasinski98}, \cite{OtroMandell}, \cite{Scull-2008}.
-We explain how these are related in \cref{sec-scull-gola}.
+There are different model structures on $G$-systems of cdgas with a similar relation to $G$-equivariant rational homotopy theory in the literature, see e.g. \cite{Golasinski98,Mandell_2002,Scull-2008}.
+We explain how these are related to our work in \cref{sec-other-models}.
 We humbly believe our approach is more streamlined and systematic.

+Next, we define a different model structure on $\CDGA^\OG$, for reasons that we make clear below.
+It is the right-transferred model structure via the forgetful functor $\CDGA^\OG \to (\Chz(\Vect))^\OG\cong \Chz(\Vect^\OG)$ to $G$-systems of cochain complexes of vector spaces, or equivalently, cochain complexes of $G$-systems of vector spaces, which we endow with the injective model structure.
+For this reason, we call it the \emph{$r(\inj)$ model structure} in $\CDGA^\OG$.
+To establish the existence of this model structure requires some work, done in \cref{sect-two-model}.

+\begin{thmn}[\ref{thm-IJ-cdga}]The $r(\inj)$ model structure on $\CDGA^\OG$ exists.
+Its weak equivalences are the component-wise weak equivalences and its fibrations are the epimorphisms with degreewise injective kernel as an object of $\Vect^\OG$.
+It is cofibrantly generated.
+The fibrant objects are the systems of cdgas which are degreewise injective as objects of $\Vect^\OG$. \end{thmn}

+The proof of the above is an application of Kan's classical theorem on right-transferred model structures.
+In order for it to apply, we need the injective model structure on $\Chz(\Vect^\OG)$ to be cofibrantly generated.
+We prove this, giving explicit sets of generating (acyclic) cofibrations:

+\begin{thmn}[\ref{thm-IJ}] There is an \emph{injective} model structure on $\Chz(\Vect^\OG)$ whose weak equivalences are the quasi-isomorphisms, the cofibrations are the monomorphisms in positive degrees, and the fibrations are the epimorphisms with degreewise injective kernel.
+It is cofibrantly generated.
+Every object is cofibrant, and the fibrant objects are the complexes which are degreewise injective. \end{thmn}

+Note that this model structure, interpreted as the injective model structure on the category of functors from $\OG$ to non-negative cochain complexes $\Chz(\Vect)$, is known to be cofibrantly generated \cite[Prop.
+A.2.8.2]{LurieHTT}, but the sets of generating (acyclic) cofibrations available in a general injective model structure in a functor category are large and not too explicit; a similar phenomenon occurs in the injective model structure on unbounded chain complexes \cite[Thm.
+2.3.13]{Hovey-ModelCategories}, \cite[Prop.
+3.13]{Beke}.
+Here, on the contrary, we give explicit generating (acyclic) cofibrations.
+They are defined using sphere and disk complexes over generators and over a \emph{Baer set}, i.e. a set of monomorphisms that detect injectivity, just like inclusions of ideals into a commutative ring detect injectivity in the category of modules over it.
+We refer to (\ref{subsub-IJ}) for more details.

+We then explain in \cref{thm-grothendieck} how to generalize this to non-negative cochain complexes in more general abelian categories $\A$, a result of independent interest: